okteto/deploy-stack/README.md

 ### `name`

-The name of the deployment.
-If not specified it will use the one in your `okteto.yml` file.
+The name of the stack.
+If not specified it will use the one in your manifest file.

 ### `build`